 2. Tile isn’t the only way to backsplash

 Think tile is the only way to make a splash?
 Think again!
 In her La Pequeña Colina kitchen design tips, Gaines discusses why you don’t have to limit yourself with tiled backsplash.
 For this kitchen renovation, she and Chip used a polished white macabus quartzite with horizontal veining.
-“I love that it adds texture without competing with the rest of the design details in the space,” said Gaines.
+“I love that it adds texture without competing with the rest of the design details in the space,” Gaines says.

 3. Add some greenery

-It should come of no surprise that Gaines loves plants — and loves to incorporate them into her home designs.
+It should come as no surprise that Gaines loves plants — and loves to incorporate them into her home designs.
 In her Ivy House design tips, Gaines stuck with tropical greenery to tie in the rustic coastal vibe she was going for.

 4. Rug placement is key